AliTheFlop/ASResults/content/blog/two-words.md

 1. They’re all screaming at you
 2. **FREE GUIDE** is simple — the other two take some time to read

-Of course it did.
 Humans are lazy.
 Lazy wins every time.
+Every marketer knows this.

+So of course, **FREE GUIDE** got more converted wayyyy better.

 All because it hooked the reader in just **two words**.